leafo/lapis-exceptions/README.md

 ```

 Lastly, add to `track_exceptions true` to each environment you want the
-exception tracking to happen, along with any other optional configuration:
+exception tracking to happen, along with any other optional configuration.
+This
+will cause the error handler to stard recording errors into the database.

 ```moon
 -- config.moon